-Net cash used in financing activities was \$1.053 billion in 2016, \$896.7 million in 2015 and \$911.6 million in fiscal 2014.
-The net cash used in financing activities reflected purchases of treasury stock which totaled \$1.452 billion for fiscal 2016, \$1.271 billion for fiscal 2015 and \$1.099 billion for fiscal 2014.
-The treasury stock purchases in fiscal 2016, 2015 and 2014 were primarily funded by cash flows from operations and by increases in debt levels.
-Proceeds from issuance of debt were \$650 million for each of fiscal 2016 and 2015 and \$400 million for fiscal 2014.
+Net cash used in financing activities was \$914.3 million in 2017, \$1.117 billion in 2016 and \$944.6 million in fiscal 2015.
+The net cash used in financing activities reflected purchases of treasury stock which totaled \$1.072 billion for fiscal 2017, \$1.452 billion for fiscal 2016 and \$1.271 billion for fiscal 2015.
+The treasury stock purchases in fiscal 2017, 2016 and 2015 were primarily funded by cash flows from operations and by increases in debt levels.
+Proceeds from issuance of debt were \$600 million for fiscal 2017 and \$650 million for each of fiscal 2016 and 2015.
+In fiscal 2017, the proceeds from the issuance of debt were used for the repayment of a portion of our outstanding commercial paper borrowings, which were used to repay the \$400 million Senior Notes due in January 2017.
 In fiscal 2016, the proceeds from the issuance of debt were used for general corporate purposes, including for working capital requirements, capital expenditures, store openings and stock repurchases.
-In fiscal 2015, the proceeds from the issuance of debt were used for the repayment of a portion of our outstanding commercial borrowings, which were used to repay the \$500 million 5.750% Senior Notes due January 2015 and for the acquisition of IMC.
-In fiscal 2014, the proceeds from the issuance of debt were used for the repayment of a portion of the \$500 million Senior Notes due in January 2014.
-We used commercial paper borrowings to repay the \$300 million Senior Notes due in November 2015, the \$200 million Senior Notes due in June 2016 and the remainder of the \$500 million Senior Notes due in January 2014.
-In 2016 we received net proceeds from the issuance of commercial paper and short-term borrowings in the amount of \$149.9 million.
-Net proceeds from the issuance of commercial paper and short-term borrowings for fiscal 2015 and 2014 were \$153.8 million and \$256.8 million, respectively.
+In fiscal 2015, the proceeds from the issuance of debt were used for the repayment of a portion of our outstanding commercial paper borrowings, which were used to repay the \$500 million 5.750% Senior Notes due January 2015 and for the acquisition of IMC.
+We used commercial paper borrowings to repay the \$300 million Senior Notes due in November 2015 and the \$200 million Senior Notes due in June 2016.
+In 2017, we made net repayments of commercial paper and short-term borrowings in the amount of \$42.4 million.
+Net proceeds from the issuance of commercial paper and short-term borrowings for fiscal 2016 and 2015 were \$149.9 million and \$153.8 million, respectively.

-During fiscal 2017, we expect to invest in our business at an increased rate as compared to fiscal 2016.
+During fiscal 2018, we expect to invest in our business at a decreased rate as compared to fiscal 2017, as fiscal 2017 included significant investment for the building of new distribution centers.
 Our investments are expected to be directed primarily to new locations, supply chain infrastructure, enhancements to existing locations and investments in technology.
 The amount of our investments in our new locations is impacted by different factors, including such factors as whether the building and land are purchased (requiring higher investment) or leased (generally lower investment), located in the United States, Mexico or Brazil, or located in urban or rural areas.
-During fiscal 2016, 2015 and 2014, our capital expenditures have increased by approximately 2%, 10% and 6%, respectively, as compared to the prior year.
+During fiscal 2017, 2016 and 2015, our capital expenditures have increased by approximately 13%, 2%, and 10%, respectively, as compared to the prior year.